viamrobotics/docs/docs/extend/modular-resources/create/_index.md

 A common use case for modular resources is to create a new model that implements an existing Viam API.

-Once you have created your modular resource, you can use the [Viam CLI](/manage/cli/) to [upload your modular resource](/extend/modular-resources/upload/) to the Viam Registry, to share it with other Viam users or just to other users in your organization.
+Once you have created your modular resource, you can use the [Viam CLI](/manage/cli/) to [upload your modular resource](/extend/modular-resources/upload/) to the Viam registry, to share it with other Viam users or just to other users in your organization.

-Alternatively, you can add your module locally to your robot without uploading to the Viam Registry.
+Alternatively, you can add your module locally to your robot without uploading to the Viam registry.

 ## Create a custom module